-zoo off of our Summer Bucket List AND being a complete sucker for the word Australia, I figured that it’d be as good as time as ever (see what I did there?) to make a roadtrip stop at a newfound destination.
+zoo off of our Summer Bucket List AND being a complete sucker for the word Australia, I figured that it’d be as good as time as ever to make a road trip stop at a new destination.

 For most of us Ohioans, Oglebay is a household word.
 The 1,700 acre Oglebay Resort and Conference Center just outside of Wheeling, West Virginia offers summer and winter activities and is well-known for it’s Christmas Festival of Lights.

-We arrived just around lunch time and purchased our tickets.
+We arrived at the zoo around lunch time and purchased our tickets.
 The Good Zoo is priced for families at just $33 for our entire brood (parking was free + C was free because she is under 3).

-We packed a picnic lunch and had no problem entering the zoo with our sandwiches and drinks.
+We packed a picnic lunch and had no problem entering with our sandwiches and drinks.
 It appeared as though they do offer a lunch counter, but it was not open on the day we visited.
-We were competing with no one to get picnic table space, I’m not sure what a normal weekend is like, but a Friday while school is in session was definitely quiet.
+We were competing with no one to get picnic table space, I’m not sure what a normal weekend is like, but a Friday, while school is in session, was definitely quiet.

 The Australian area has a gated space where you can walk in with the kangaroos.
 The adjoined Lorikeet Landing was something I was really looking forward to, but it wasn’t open on our visit.
 Waaa.

-The zoo also has cheetahs and farm animals and a red panda!
+The Good Zoo also has cheetahs and farm animals and a red panda!
 We’ve been learning about the continents in homeschool and this trip helped cement some of those geography concepts while also reminding our kids what kind of fun (and funny) animals live in different parts of the world.

 Me: “So kids, what was your favorite part of the zoo?”